XQ-UT/CarND-Advanced-Lane-Lines/writeup_template.md

 ### Calculate Radius of Curvature

 Before calculating radius of curvature, we first need to convert pixel length to real world meter.
-We define two different conversion cofficients here:
+We define two different conversion coefficients here:

 ```python
 # Define conversions in x and y from pixels space to meters